bhandari-nitin/Jarvis/README.md

 # Jarvis - The ChatBot

 ## Introduction
-> This is a conversational bot using IBM Watson API for <project> integrated with slack and uses [**Flightware API**](https://flightaware.com/commercial/flightxml/) to check on the status of a flight.
+> This is a conversational bot using IBM Watson API for getting doctor-recommendations based on location integrated with slack and uses [**BetterDoctor API**](https://developer.betterdoctor.com/documentation15).

 ### Documentaion
 - [Ideation and Scoping](#ideation-and-scoping)